VLM-CAD: VLM-Optimized Collaborative Agent Design Workflow for Analog Circuit Sizing: VLM-CAD Agentic Workflow

 \subsection{ExTuRBO Sizing and Explaining}

-When inference-only sizing reaches its iteration limit or convergence plateau, we escalate to the final optimization stage, where VLM-CAD transitions from qualitative inferencing to quantitative precision.
+When inference-only sizing reaches its iteration limit or convergence plateau, we escalate to the final optimization stage, where VLM-CAD transitions from qualitative semantic intuition to physics-grounded quantitative precision.

-We propose \textbf{ExTuRBO}, an Explainable Trust Region Bayesian Optimization method to bridge the gap between language models and black-box optimization.
-Unlike standard Trust Region Bayesian Optimization (TuRBO), we design ExTuRBO with two unique features:
+We propose \textbf{ExTuRBO}, an Explainable Trust Region Bayesian Optimization method designed as an explainability engine to bridge the gap between language models and black-box numerical optimization.
+ExTuRBO provides evidence to anchor the language model's reasoning through two unique features:

-\begin{itemize} \item \textbf{Collaborative Warm-Start}: TuRBO initializes with a Latin Hypercube Sampling (LHS) of the entire high-dimensional search space, which wastes significant simulation budget exploring non-functional regions.
-ExTuRBO, conversely, is seeded by the agents.
-We extract the unique set of high-performing candidates $\mathcal{D}_{\text{seed}}$ from the inference-only sizing phase.
+\begin{itemize}[leftmargin=*] \item \textbf{Collaborative Semantic Warm-Start}: TuRBO initializes with a Latin Hypercube Sampling (LHS) of the entire high-dimensional search space, which wastes significant simulation budget exploring non-functional regions.
+ExTuRBO, conversely, is semantically grounded by the agents.
+We extract the unique set of high-performing candidates $\mathcal{D}_{\text{seed}}$ from the inference-only sizing phase as semantic priors.

 The Trust Regions for the parallel independent workers are initialized centering on these seeds: